Story Themes: What’s Your Worldview?

 The first time I experienced one of those powerful scenes, I was younger than the kids in the workshop.
 I used to watch the old Lost in Space TV show reruns after school, and one scene blew my mind.
 I was probably about 8 or so, and yet I still remembered the gist of the scene enough to do a Google search for it yesterday.

 In this episode, an alien spirit has possessed Professor Robinson (the dad) and he’s about to push Will Robinson (the son, of “Danger, Will Robinson!” fame) off a cliff.
 In a final goodbye, Will tells his dad he loves him.
-Ignore the cheesy acting and dialogue, and pretend you’re 8 years old. *smile*
+Ignore the bad video quality, cheesy acting and dialogue, and pretend you’re 8 years old. *smile*

 When Will wonders how his dad was able to fight the mind control, his dad says, “Love, Will.
 In all the worlds and galaxies of this universe, there is nothing stronger.” *eight-year-old brain explodes*